 Assembly to decide whether to extend emergency grant to Catholic Social Services

-ANCHORAGE, Alaska (KTUU) - At their next meeting, the Anchorage Assembly will vote on whether or not to extend and increase an emergency grant to Catholic Social Services in Anchorage to run the Brother Francis Shelter.
-The grant originally came about following an emergency declaration from the mayor in 2019 in response to budget vetoes from the governor that would’ve threatened to shut down BFS.
+At their next meeting, the Anchorage Assembly will vote on whether or not to extend and increase an emergency grant to Catholic Social Services in Anchorage to run the Brother Francis Shelter.
+The grant originally came about following

+from the mayor in 2019 in response to budget vetoes from the governor that would’ve threatened to shut down BFS.

 That grant expired on June 30; the proposed amendment would add another $200,000 to the grant to continue providing funding through Dec.
 31, 2020.